Explore the dynamics of power & policy

 • Statistics

-Students build upon the skills, theories, and concepts learned in the foundational courses through a range of upper-division courses in their junior and senior years.
-They also complete their studies with a senior capstone course designed to help students synthesize the knowledge and skills they’ve developed in earlier coursework.
+Political science degree students complete their studies with a senior capstone course designed to help them synthesize the knowledge and skills they developed in earlier coursework.
 According to a 2005 study, this structured curriculum places our program in the top 18.1% of political science programs at smaller colleges and universities in the Midwest.

 Along with in-depth courses, students have the opportunity for hands-on learning.
 Depending on students’ professional career goals, internship experiences at all levels of government or in the legal profession provide invaluable opportunities to learn and become involved in the daily operations of these organizations.

-• The political science major combines foundational courses with courses in American politics, international relations, comparative politics, political theory, and the law.
+• The political science degree combines foundational courses in American politics, international relations, comparative politics, political theory, and the law.

-• The political science/philosophy/economics major integrates an economics curriculum with traditional political science courses and offers concentrations in international political economy, and domestic policy and economic problems.
+• The political science/philosophy/economics major integrates an economics curriculum with traditional political science courses and offers concentrations in international political economy, domestic policy, and economic problems.

 Classes